NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 Each message consists of the following fields:
 - 1 Byte: Version
 - 1 Byte: Receiver
-- 1 Byte: Sender
 - 1 Byte: Last Device, that handled the message
 - 1 Byte: Message Type
 - Variable: Message Type specific fields
 - 4 Byte: Timestamp
 - 1 Byte: Checksum
-- Total of 10 Bytes for the standard meta data
+- Total of 9 Bytes for the standard meta data

 ### Commands (0)